Ministry-of-Silly-Scripts/mineSweeper/NOTES.md

 - ✅ UAT 2.5: Board should have update the count of bombs in the neightbourhood of each square

-- UAT 1.8: Show number of neighbours bombs if square is revealed and number of bombs in neighbourhood > 0
+- ✅ UAT 1.8: Show number of neighbours bombs if square is revealed and number of bombs in neighbourhood > 0

+- 🚧 UAT 2.6: Board should open all squares with no neighbours when one with zero neighbours is selected

+### Pomodoro 6 🍅:

+- UAT 2.6: Board should open all squares with no neighbours when one with zero neighbours is selected